-California Schools Will Start Using LGBTQ-Friendly Textbooks To Teach History
+California Kids Are Going To Start Using LGBTQ-Friendly History Textbooks

 Kids in kindergarten through eighth grade will soon be using LGBTQ-inclusive textbooks in California, setting an example for other states to possibly follow suit.
 The books are the first to be approved by the State Board of Education since the passing of California's 2011 FAIR Education Act, which mandated that LGBTQ people and people with disabilities be added to the list of minorities who must be represented in school curricula.